 12,000 sf retail storeCompleted

-The challenge was immediately clear: the street level of this very constrained urban lot could accommodate either a retail store or the required parking, but not both.
+The street level of this very constrained urban lot could accommodate either a retail store or the required parking, but not both.
 Recognizing that parking could only be located at-grade, the store was elevated and designed in such a way that encouraged customers to ascend to the second floor sales area.
 The service shop, employee areas, and a customer lounge were located on the third floor.

 The two-level retail store is essentially a 30’ tall display window that integrates suspended bicycles into the façade.
 This bicycle showcase has become the iconic face of the store; a dramatic effect that is intensified by the company’s extensive bicycle inventory that hangs from the ceiling.